John Shanks: Career

 Shanks won the Grammy Award for Producer of the Year, Non-Classical in 2005 for his work on Autobiography, the Kelly Clarkson song "Breakaway", Hilary Duff's "Fly", Robbie Robertson's "Shine Your Light" and Alanis Morissette's album So-Called Chaos.
 Clive Davis described Shanks as “the father of that guitar-driven kind of pop sound”, as his work with Branch, Clarkson, Duff and Simpson employed many acoustic guitars in contrast to the synthesizer-heavy sound of the pop music of the period.

 In 2005, Shanks regrouped with Ashlee Simpson, producing her second album, I Am Me, and co-writing all of its eleven songs with Simpson and DioGuardi.
 Shanks also worked on two major albums of 2005, the Backstreet Boys' Never Gone and Bon Jovi's ninth album, Have a Nice Day.
 In 2007, Shanks also worked to produce the Bon Jovi's tenth album, Lost Highway, and in 2009 he also worked and produced on Bon Jovi's eleventh album, The Circle.

 In 2010 and 2011, Shanks collaborated with Irish vocal group Westlife with their albums Gravity and Greatest Hits where it charted at the top of UK and Irish Albums Charts.
 He also produced (with Steve Robson), Everybody Hurts a charity single for Helping Haiti.

 In January 2011, Shanks stated that he began work with rock band Van Halen on its first album with original lead singer David Lee Roth since the landmark LP 1984 (1984).
 Released in February 2012, Van Halen's A Different Kind of Truth debuted at #2 in the United States, and in the Top 10 on five continents.
 In 2013, Shanks produced Bon Jovi's twelfth album, What About Now.

 In 2014, he produced Anthony Jasmin's EP Stick Together and also worked on Take That's album III.
 In 2015, Shanks with Jon Bon Jovi produced Bon Jovi's thirteenth studio album Burning Bridges and also performed as lead guitarist for the entire album.

 Shanks produced Bon Jovi's fourteenth album, This House Is Not for Sale, and became the touring rhythm guitarist for Bon Jovi in 2016 to support the band's This House Is Not for Sale Tour.

 Personal life

-Shanks has been married to Colleen Coffey since September 1994.
+Shanks has owned several guitars over the years; including a 1960 Gibson Les Paul Standard that was the basis for the Gibson Custom Shop Collector's Choice #7 "Shanks" reissue.
+He has been married to Colleen Coffey since September 10, 1994.
+They have two sons together.